 Got one of those?
 How about a map full of inspiration instead?
 My absolute favourite series of paper maps for inspiration rather than way finding are the Marvellous Maps by Strumpshaw, Tincleton & Giggleswick.
 In OS Map format, these maps are teeming with ideas for days out, road trips, motorway stop offs, in all kinds of categories.
-There are five in the series now, meaning there will be one on a topic suitable.
+There are a whole bunch in the series now, including one especially for kids, meaning there will be one on a topic suitable.

 And if you know someone who wants to learn more about the outdoors, or has dreams of heading off exploring on their own, a compass is a good bit of kit to leave in their stocking.
 Just make sure they learn how to use it.
 There’s a decent one here in the OS shop, or mine is the classic Silva compass.

 One of the most versatile pieces of cloth you can possibly own, a Buff is a good bet even if you don’t know if the person you’re buying for has one already or not.
-Mine is something of a comfort blanket when I’m out having an adventure, and I always have a spare in my pack just in case.
-The lime green one is my favourite, but you can get them in all kinds of colours, designs and materials.
-Non-official ones are also available.
+Mine is something of a comfort blanket when I’m out having an adventure, and I always have a spare one (or two) in my pack just in case.
+My lime green one is my favourite, but you can get them in all kinds of colours, designs and materials.

 Make getting outside in the cold weather much more comfortable with a beanie hat.
 I love a bobble hat as much as the next person, but beanies without bobbles are much more versatile in my opinion – much better when you have your hood up or when sleeping.
 The two here are by Animal (an old favourite that I couldn’t find online) and The North Face (the Salty Dog beanie – my new favourite), and I’d happily recommend both.